Good Standing Certificate (PCC)

-A police clearance certificate is a copy of your criminal record or a declaration of the absence of any criminal record.
-Police clearance certificates are different in each country and territory and may be called police certificates, good conduct certificates, judicial record extracts, pcc, etc. They are issued by police authorities or government departments and used by Citizenship and Immigration to prevent individuals who possess a risk to Country’s security from entering the country.
+A Police clearance certificates in Qatar (PCC in Qatar) is a copy of your criminal record or a declaration of the absence of any criminal record.
+Police clearance certificates in Qatar are different in each country and territory and may be called police certificates, good conduct certificates, judicial record extracts, pcc, etc. They are issued by police authorities or government departments and used by Citizenship and Immigration to prevent individuals who possess a risk to Country’s security from entering the country.

 Who needs police clearance certificate(PCC)?